There seems to not be much information online about catching a bus from Burgas to Istanbul, so I thought I would update the situation!

 Look out for this building when you want to catch a bus from Burgas to Istanbul!

-The border creasing was simple and painless and you only have to get off the bus once.
-Entire trip should take 6-7 hours but delays can easily occur and we were 1.5 hours late to arrive in Istanbul which is important if you have onwards plans – though we made it just in time to check out the gay scene in Istanbul.
+The border creasing was simple and painless, and you only have to get off the bus once.
+The entire trip should take 6-7 hours, but delays can easily occur, and we were 1.5 hours late to arrive in Istanbul, which is important if you have onwards plans – though we made it just in time to check out the gay scene in Istanbul.

 The destination in Istanbul will generally be the International Bus Station Istanbul (Metro stop: Otogar) but confirm with the company.
-ATMs and food are very accessible here with plenty of options, though it will be a very intense introduction to this beautiful city.
+We used our Transferwise card with the international ATM so had cash for the rest of our adventures.
+You’ll be hungry by this point but luckily food are very accessible here with plenty of options, though it will be a very intense introduction to this beautiful city.
+A necessarily stop on our Istanbul-itinerary, but one we might rather have skipped.

 You might arrive quite late in Istanbul with this option as the traffic for use was horrific.
 Be sure to have your Istanbul accommodation booked in advance (they will ask at the border).
 You can compare the best prices and options for Istanbul accommodation here – many with free cancellation up until the night before!